mansoorcheema/Trident/README.md

 It takes a trained neural network from **PyTorch**, **ONNX**, or **Tensorflow**, compiles it into a portable intermediate representation (IR), and executes it using parallelized **CPU** and **Vulkan** compute kernels.

-## Why another inference runtime?
+## Why Trident?

 Workstation grade inference engines like TensorRT and ONNX Runtime are designed for large-scale workloads and server deployments.
 They excel in the data center but bring significant baggage to edge devices, mobile platforms, and developer workflows.

+On the other hand, Edge runtimes like TensorFlow Lite, CoreML, ExecuTorch are lean, but running a large multimodal model on them is still a fight — limited operator coverage, rigid conversion pipelines, and CPU Fallbacks.

- **No dependency fights, no boilerplate, just drop it in and get inference running in three lines.**
+ **No dependency fights, no boilerplate — just drop it in and get inference running in three lines, directly from the vast ecosystem of pre-trained models.**

 ## Features

 - **Built for edge AI** – Brings multi-billion parameter models to Edge, matching or exceeding performance of ONNX in edge benchmarks.
 - **Multi‑framework input** – import trained models directly from PyTorch, ONNX, and Tensorflow.
+No conversion or preprocessing pipelines.
-- **Hardware‑tuned kernels** – optimized for ARM NEON and Intel AVX2; register‑blocked, L1‑cache optimized; every kernel measured against hardware limits.
+- **Hardware‑tuned kernels** – optimized for ARM NEON; register‑blocked, L1‑cache optimized; every kernel measured against hardware limits.
 - **End-to-end GPU execution** – Handwritten GPU kernels for Neural Network Layers, keeps the entire graph on GPU with no CPU round trips or silent fallbacks.
 - **Vulkan‑based GPU acceleration** –  runs on the GPUs edge hardware actually ships with: Adreno (Snapdragon), Mali (ARM), Intel, NVIDIA, and AMD.
 - **Lightweight** – No TensorFlow runtime.
 No PyTorch runtime.
 No ONNX Runtime.
 No oneDNN, Eigen, or BLAS.
 Just a small C++ library, FlatBuffers, and Vulkan SDK headers.